 At the same time, our population is growing and changing, and people are asking for new ways to move around the city.
 We need a different approach to setting transportation priorities that reflects our community’s values and helps build the Indianapolis of the future.
 Indy Moves helps us do that.

 Transportation in Indy Today

 Indianapolis has a long history of plans for all modes of transportation.
 However, these plans sometimes contradict one another and include many competing priorities for our future.
-Through Indy Moves, we'll integrate these plans and their many projects and provide more transportation choices for everyone who lives, works, and plays in Indy.
+Through Indy Moves, we've integrated these plans and their many projects and to provide transportation choices for everyone who lives, works, and plays in Indy.

 Transit & Commuting

 Today, 36% of Indy residents live within 1/4-mile of a bus route.
 But only 5% of people take the bus, walk, or bike to work.